-Major assessments are fifty percent (50%) of the grade.
-This must include a minimum of three assessments per six weeks.
+Major assessments are sixty percent (60%) of the grade.
+This must include a minimum of three major assessments per six weeks.
 Examples of major assessments include, but are not restricted to: reports, research papers, tests and projects.
-Major projects and/or subjective assignments will contain a rubric clearly defined criteria.
+Projects and/or subjective assignments will contain a rubric with clearly defined criteria.
 BISD strongly encourages campuses to administer six weeks or marking period exams.
 Higher Order Thinking Skills should be included in major assessments.

-\ One out of the three assessments per six weeks or marking period may be a major project.
+One out of the three major assessments per six weeks or marking period may be a project.